 Why is Java so popular?

-The biggest reason that contributes to the immense popularity enjoyed by Java is, most probably, the platform independence or multiplatform support.
+An important reason that contributes to the immense popularity enjoyed by Java is its platform independence or multiplatform support.
 Java programs are able to execute on different machines as long as there is a JRE (Java Runtime Environment) in place.
 Be it mobile phones, PCs running Linux, macOS, or Windows, and even large mainframe computers, JRE is compatible with all of them.